klayrHQ/klayr-module-registry/README.md

 ### Eligibility
-Before you apply for a bounty from Klayr, make sure you check off these criteria:
+Before you apply for a bounty from Klayr, make sure you check off these criteria.

+- General KYC and AML requirements

+Klayr's Bounty Program requires applicants, both individuals and companies, to undergo a Know Your Customer (KYC) process involving the submission of identity and address verification documents to uphold program integrity and regulatory compliance.

 - Are you of legal age to enter into a binding contract in your jurisdiction?